CharlesMicou/reticade/README.md

 ### Loading a previously trained decoder

-Decoders are saved as files with a `.reticade` suffix.
-This repository includes a 'fake' decoder for validation purposes at `<todo filepath>`.
-For information on how to create a decoder from previous data, see [todo section on training decoders].
+Decoders are saved as .json files.
+This repository includes a 'fake' decoder for validation purposes at `demo/fake_decoder.json`.
+For information on how to create a decoder from previous data, see the 'Training a decoder' section.

 You can load a decoder into a harness as follows:
 ```python3